aanastasiou/dgtools/doc/source/instruction_set_notes.rst

 Notes on the instruction set
 ============================

-This section contains a few notes on modifying the instruction set of a Digirule, so that it becomes more efficient.
+This section contains a few notes on modifying the instruction set of a Digirule2, so that it becomes more efficient.
-Since the Digirule2 has limited memory, it does pay off to implement slightly more complex commands to save memory and this is what is meant here by "efficiency". *Saving bytes of memory while achieving the same end result*.
+Since the Digirule2 has limited memory, it does pay off to implement slightly more complex instructions to save memory and this is what is meant here by "efficiency". *Saving bytes of memory while achieving the same end result*.

-For example, the Digirule2 instruction set contains both a ``SUBLA`` and an ``ADDLA`` commands when it could only have offered an ``ADDLA`` and let the user perform subtractions in `two's complement <https://en.wikipedia.org/wiki/Two%27s_complement>`_ by inverting the second operand.
+For example, the Digirule2 instruction set contains both a ``SUBLA`` and an ``ADDLA`` instructions when it could only have offered an ``ADDLA`` and let the user perform subtractions in `two's complement <https://en.wikipedia.org/wiki/Two%27s_complement>`_ by inverting the second operand.

 Here is what this looks like when trying to calculate ``4-2``: